 Balancing the chill and thrills underlied 'everything we did here,' Tamis said.
 'If you want to chill out all day and read a book on what feels like your private beach, you can do that, or spend all day riding the tallest waterslide in the Caribbean, or both.'

 And, Diaz-Gonzalez emphasized: 'We've been maniacal about the details.'

-From feedback after each ship call, the team actively tweaks the experience.
-(Passengers get a card in their cabins on the day of the visit, inviting their online opinions for the chance to win on-board credit.)
+From feedback each ship call, the team actively tweaks the experience.
+(Passengers get a card in their cabins on the day of the call, inviting their online feedback for the chance to win on-board credit.)

 'Seating and shading are still a work in progress,' Diaz-Gonzalez said.
 'We're doing a lot of testing on the arrangement of the beach chairs.'
 For example, research showed a four-two-four configuration is how people typically group chairs, so that's how they're arranged.

 'The shade aspect is so important,' Diaz-Gonzalez stressed.
 As a result, the beach umbrellas are complimentary because they go so far to enhance the experience.